mmul-it/training/Workshops/Argo-CD/Stage-Bonus-Argo-CD-Webhook-Sync.md

 ```

 Then to enable the permissions for the user, the `argocd-rbac-cm` config map
-should be edited via `kubectl edit configmap argocd-rbac-cm -n argocd` as
+should be edited via `kubectl --namespace argocd edit configmap argocd-rbac-cm`
-follows:
+as follows:

 ```yaml
 apiVersion: v1